 When & Where Are The Oxford Foraging Courses

 About Your Oxford Foraging Courses Guide

-When it comes to learning foraging you can be assured of being in safe hands.
-Robin is meticulous about safety as well as sustainability.
+When it comes to learning foraging you can be assured of being in safe hands as I am meticulous about safety as well as sustainability.

-Feedback From Previous Oxford Foraging Courses
+Here’s What People Have Said About Previous Oxford Foraging Courses

-I must thank you for the great time I spent on the course and really appreciated the way you delivered it.
+I must thank you for a great time I spent on the course and really appreciated the way you delivered it.
 It wasn’t just a ‘here’s a plant you can eat now onto the next one’ morning but a whole lifestyle ethos.
 Your introduction alone was enough to put the stresses of the modern world out of people’s minds. – Phil Kitson